Some posts contain compensated links. Please read this disclaimer for more info.

 2 Days In Zadar – Day 1

 Spend the entire first day of your 48 hours in Zadar exploring the Old Town, which is where all the action takes place.
-It’s the location of all the town’s historic and modern attractions to speak of, also featuring numerous great bars, restaurants and cafés.
+It’s the location of all the town’s historic and modern attractions to speak of, also featuring numerous great bars, restaurants, and cafés.

 Head straight to one of Zadar’s most renowned attractions in the morning—the Sea Organ on the sea Promenade.
 Designed by architect Nikola Bašić, this natural organ consists of a pipe-and-whistle system embedded into perforated stone steps that run down into the sea.
 When the waves push air through the organ, you’ll hear its hauntingly strange chimes.

-Cut across the Old Town for a visit to Zadar’s open-air market, which is one of the best and biggest in Dalmatia.
+Cut across the Old Town for a visit to Zadar’s open-air market, one of the best and biggest in Dalmatia.
 It’s a great place to buy picnic ingredients.
 The vendors sell all kinds of food products, from honey and olive oils to Croatian cured meats, sheep and other cheeses, and fresh fish.

 With your picnic ingredients, head to Queen Jelena Madijevka Park.
 Dating from 1829, this is the oldest public park in Croatia and still a popular outdoor hangout.
 Spend a couple of hours relaxing in the park before heading back into town for an aperitif and dinner.